-The UT Student Counseling Center (SCC), a department within the Division of Student Life, is the university’s primary facility for mental health services for students.
+The UT Student Counseling Center (SCC), a department within the Division of Student Life, is the university’s primary resource for mental health services for students.

-Along with therapy services, we also provide pre-professional training to students in the UT Counseling Psychology Ph.D. program, as well as to doctoral interns from school across the country.
+Along with therapy services, we also provide pre-professional training to students in the UT Counseling Psychology Ph.D. program, as well as to doctoral interns from schools across the country.

 We also connect to the Vol community through community intervention programs.
 This may be tabling events with our campus partners, presenting QPR or skill-building workshops, or providing consultation to university departments.

 The Student Counseling Center is committed to providing high-quality care and services to all UT students.
 Regardless of your race, age, ethnicity, sexual orientation or gender expression, physical ability, personal creeds or religious/spiritual beliefs, national origin, or socioeconomic status, we pledge to create an affirming and welcoming environment.
 We actively pursue this by providing culturally responsive counseling services, specialized training for our staff, participation in community events that promote diversity and inclusion, and exemplifying a welcoming, compassionate presence within the Volunteer community.

 The SCC provides a variety of counseling services for students.
 Presenting problems range from mild situational stresses to acute mental health conditions.